William Anthony Welke

 - Height 6' 2", Weight 240 lbs.

-Bill Welke has been a big league umpire since 1999, when he worked on the American League staff.
-He became part of the consolidated major league umpiring staff starting in 2000.
+Bill Welke became a big league umpire in 1999, when he worked on the American League staff.
+He became part of the consolidated major league umpiring staff starting in 2000 and retired following the 2022 season, after 23 seasons.
 His brother, Tim Welke, was also a big league umpire, and he is the brother-in-law of another umpire, Jeff Kellogg.

 Welke was part of the umpiring crew that was disciplined for an egregious misinterpretation of the rules on May 9, 2013, when they allowed Houston Astros manager Bo Porter to make an illegal substitution of a relief pitcher, over the protest of rival manager Mike Scioscia of the Los Angeles Angels of Anaheim.
 Crew chief Fieldin Culbreth bore the brunt of the Commissioner's office's wrath, being issued a two-day suspension in addition to the fine, but the other three members of the crew were fined as well for failing to correct the mistake.